Opening Hours: Mon – Fri 10am – 4 pm, Weekends and Public Holidays 10am – 2pm.

 He is not only noted as a farmer but acted as agent for the lease and purchase of Maori land, bought and sold livestock and horse breeding.
 In 1880 he had 70 sheep.

 Many of William’s ventures were financed by his family in England.
-William’s brother Dr Henry Moon (a dental surgeon) came to Cambridge and bailed William out of many ventures but, after he returned to England, William was declared bankrupt in 1890.
+William’s brother Dr Henry Moon (a dental surgeon) came to Cambridge and bailed William out of many ventures but, after Henry returned to England, William was declared bankrupt in 1890.

+His death certificate states that he died in 1924 aged 86, and was buried in Taupo.
 The Moon name is perpetuated in ‘Moon Creek’ which provided water for Cambridge’s first water supply in 1903.

 MOORE Henry Whitehorn